 Traditionally, braces have been the most common way to fix crooked teeth.
 Braces work best in children and teenagers since their jawbones are still developing and can be easily aligned with correct tooth positions.
 Depending on the complexity of the case and the type of results you expect, orthodontic treatments can take anywhere from 2-3 years.

-The different types of orthodontic treatment options
+The different types of orthodontic treatment options available today are –

 Metal Braces:

-used for teeth straightening.
+These are the cheapest and most common type of braces used for teeth straightening.
 They are traditionally made of stainless steel and are highly effective in moving teeth into their proper positions.
 Their main drawback is their metallic appearance and the abrasive nature of their brackets and wires.

 Lingual Braces: